Pinot, Alaphilippe boost French hopes at Tour de France

 Alaphilippe abandoned his yellow jersey for just six seconds to Giulio Ciccone on Thursday at the Planche des Belles Filles ski station.
 He knew he had a golden chance to get it back on rollercoaster terrain suiting his skills.

-Thomas De Gendt won the 200-kilometer (124-mile) trek after a long breakaway effort at the front.
+Thomas De Gendt won the 200-kilometre (124-mile) trek after a long breakaway effort at the front.

 Alaphilippe turned his deficit to Ciccone into a 23-second lead over the Italian, with Pinot in third place, 53 seconds off the pace.